patternfly/patternfly-react/CONTRIBUTING.md

 - Always prefer **default imports** between components in the same folder
 - Components that are not getting exported (to consumers) from the `index.js` file should be in a subfolder named `InnerComponents`
-- Storybooks for PatternFly 3
-  - Provide a storybook with your component named on the parent component with a `.stories.js` suffix (e.g., `ListGroup.stories.js`)
-  - When your stories contain multiple files, put them in a subfolder named `Stories`
-  - `src/**/*.stories.js` and `src/**/Stories/` are excluded from the package build output
-- Documentation for PatternFly 4
-  - Provide documentation for your component with a single Markdown file. (e.g., `ListGroup.md`) See how to write documentation in the [`react-docs` README](./packages/patternfly-4/react-docs/README.md)
+- Provide documentation for your component with a single Markdown file. (e.g., `ListGroup.md`) See how to write documentation in the [`react-docs` README](./packages/react-docs/README.md)
 - When writing a component and you want to use the classnames package, be sure to import and name it `classNames`.
 For example - `import classNames from 'classnames'`
 - When destructuring or spreading expressions , use ...props as the variable name.